Real cost of plastic mold tool and injection molding from China

 • and any other operational procedures required.

-Compute how long each procedure takes, and figure out the hourly wage rate for each procedure.
-Add in external labor costs for heat treatment, finishing, polishing, surface texture, etc., to get a feel for everything that has to be done.
+Figure out how long each step takes, and what the hourly rate is for each step.
+Add in any outside costs for heat treating, finishing, polishing, textures, etc. to get a sense of everything needed.

-The purchasing department can achieve greater efficiency and accuracy by acquiring this information, enabling them to evaluate and budget for a specific job more accurately and efficiently.
+The purchasing team can be more efficient and accurate by getting this info.
+It allows them to better evaluate and budget for a specific job.

-By specifying how the tooling provider must prepare its quote, the buyer can gather specific information, such as a breakdown of components, functions, and schedules.
+By specifying how the tooling quote should be prepared, the buyer can get details like a breakdown of parts, functions, and timelines.

-It generally takes between 4 weeks to 10 weeks to design, machine, build, finish, and qualify a tool for injection molding.
-To avoid shipping and transporting the mold back and forth, choose a tooling source capable of performing injection molding on the tool.
+It usually takes 4-10 weeks to design, machine, build, finish and test a mold for injection molding.
+To avoid shipping the mold back and forth, use a tooling company that can also do the injection molding.

-The best way to learn in the mold estimating process is to consult mold builders specializing in molds similar in size and complexity to the one being produced.
+The best way to learn mold estimating is talking to mold builders who make similar size and complexity molds.

-Solicit quotes from the tool builders and manufacturers who own molds.
-If you do not have mold builders, you may need to contract a molder.
-During this phase, it is important to be able to describe the part requirements fully.
+Get quotes from tool builders and mold owners.
+If no mold builders available, may need to contract a molder.
+Here, being able to fully describe the part requirements is key.

 cost of injection molding